cherrypy/cherrypy/sphinx/source/extend.rst

       cherrypy.quickstart(ECommerce(), '/')

 In this example, we publish a `cart` instance to `db-save` channel.
-One or many subscirbers can then react to that message and the application doesn't have to know about them.
+One or many subscribers can then react to that message and the application doesn't have to know about them.